fazriridwan19/Object-Detection-KP/README.md

 ## More

-the data used is Cooco Dataset
+the dataset is Cooco Dataset